cloux/cloux.github.io/init/index.md

 **Pros:**

- * Systemd is actively maintained, live project
+ * Systemd is actively maintained live project
- * Backed by a big, stable software company
+ * Backed by a big stable software company
  * Used as default by all major distributions
  * Lot of community and commercial support
  * Lots of features